AppXpress/PlatformModuleManager/README.md

 !import commonFile.js

 to import a file from the **lib** folder in your repository.
-The import statement must be contained in the comment or comment block at the beginning of your program.

 The following examples will import correctly:

 `// !import commonFile.js`